harshiiii18/harshiiii18/README.md

 </div>

-> Replace `YOUR_GITHUB_USERNAME` above with your actual GitHub username to activate these live stat cards.
+> Replace `harshiiii18` above with your actual GitHub username to activate these live stat cards.

 ---

-## 📫 Let's Connect
+## Let's Connect

 <div align="center">